 “Rams Head” Big Muff (David Gilmour Circuit)

 This circuit is derived from the one on Kit Rae’s excellent website The Big Muff Pi Page The circuit is based on the Big Muff that was used by David Gilmour from the mid 70’s to the 80’s.
 Used on Animals and The Wall, the Big Muff is responsible for some of the most famous solos in music history, famously Comfortably Numb from the wall album.
 This pedal is built as true to the original as possible which includes 4 Vintage 2N5133 Transistors with Gold plated Leads, Mullard tropical fish capacitors and NOS carbon composition resistors.
 There are new “non-tone altering” improvements such as true bypass, a status LED and off board mounted pots.
 All housed in a custom designed Hammond Enclosure.
-This pedal uses a pre-fabricated PCB.
+This pedal uses a pre-fabricated PCB, and as many NOS components I can source to keep it authentic.

 “Black Russian” Big Muff

 I made one of these for a client who used to have an original Black Russian Muff but sold it.
 I made this for him, and the end result was fantastic.
 The sound is spot on for a Black Russian, plenty of growl, dark and endless sustain.
-This pedal is made with all new components.
+This pedal is made with all new components and original Russian transistors.
 Probably better suited to more contemporary music rather than classic, but still a Muff through and through.
 This pedal uses a pre-fabricated PCB.

 Brian May Treble Boost